 Later, she would also consider a reward, and an answer to the question his hands and eyes had asked.
 But that was something for Cor alone to know, just as his gift had been for her alone to understand.

-For all that he was Lune's son, Cor was a child of Calormen.
+For all that he was Lune's son, Corin's brother, Cor was still a child of Calormen.
 He knew the steps of the courting dance as well as Aravis did.
 She had opened the dance.
-He had responded.
-There were only two ways this could end - marriage or blood feud - and as Cor wouldn't dare start a feud with Kidrash Tarkaan and risk revealing to Lune precisely how Calormene he still was…
+He had offered a gift.
+She had accepted.
+Now there were only two ways this could end - marriage or blood feud - and since Cor wouldn't dare trouble his father with the political headache of a feud with Kidrash Tarkaan…

 Aravis bent low over her horse's shoulders, teeth bared in a fierce smile as she slowly gained on Cor, and anticipated the end of the race.